With so many senior living options to choose from, how do you determine which is right for you?

 What is Life Care?

-While contract options may differ, a Life Care community essentially ensures that your future health needs are planned for today.
+While contract options may differ, choosing a Life Care community like Village on the Green essentially ensures that your future health needs are planned for today.
 In exchange for an entrance fee and predictable monthly fee, you receive guaranteed access to higher levels of care without a change in rate.
 For instance, if you join a Life Care community as an independent living resident but later require assisted living services, you will not be charged an additional rate for these services.

 What are Rental Communities?